 - Paragraph on Discipline in 150 Words

 - Paragraph on Discipline in 250 Words

 Paragraph on Discipline in 100 Words

 It is rightly said that being disciplined is essential in life.
 When a person leads a disciplined life, he or she sets an easy path to success.
 He or she will develop an approach to happiness and a beautiful future ahead.
 Being disciplined is the practice of having a scheduled daily routine which helps an individual to be punctual and hard working.
 Therefore, being disciplined is taught from a very young age in school and at home so that the child maintains the same throughout life.
 Even though discipline takes a lot of effort, the advantages of a disciplined life make it a worthwhile endeavour.

 Paragraph on Discipline in 150 Words

 Discipline is described as adhering to or obeying a set of rules.
 Our lives become more organised when we follow those rules.
 Working as per the rules is a lot of fun and makes everything normal and straightforward.
 That’s why there is a determined effort to maintain discipline in institutions like schools.
-The army and police forces also place a high value on discipline.
 A disciplined person is obedient to the proper authority, and also has self-governing behaviour.
 Being disciplined is essential in all aspects of life and is required for every endeavour.
 This is necessary for everyone collaborating on a project.
 If we do not follow our superiors’ directions and rules, we will face challenges, and our efforts may fail.
 Maintaining our daily routines like waking up early in the morning, having water as required and freshening up before starting our day – all account to leading a disciplined life.